Progress 4: Spacecraft

 Progress 4 was a Progress 7K-TG spacecraft.
 The fourth of forty three to be launched, it had the serial number 105.
 The Progress 7K-TG spacecraft was the first generation Progress, derived from the Soyuz 7K-T and intended for uncrewed logistics missions to space stations in support of the Salyut programme.
 On some missions the spacecraft were also used to adjust the orbit of the space station.

 The Progress spacecraft had a dry mass of 6520 kg, which increased to around 7020 kg when fully fuelled.
 It measured 7.48 m in length, and 2.72 m in diameter.
 Each spacecraft could accommodate up to 2500 kg of payload, consisting of dry cargo and propellant.
 The spacecraft were powered by chemical batteries, and could operate in free flight for up to three days, remaining docked to the station for up to thirty.

 Launch

-Progress 4 launched on 3 October 1978 at 23:09:30 UTC from the Baikonur Cosmodrome in the Kazakh Soviet Socialist Republic.
+Progress 4 launched on 3 October 1978 at 23:09:30 UTC (4 October at 4:09 a.m. local time) from the Baikonur Cosmodrome in the Kazakh Soviet Socialist Republic.
 It used a Soyuz-U rocket.